andreaabellera/Alistair/README.md

 - Composers: Marc Yu, Miles Acquaviva [(insta@link5669)](https://www.instagram.com/link5669/)

 ## Additional Credits
-Additional credits for music can be found in the credits section of the game and in Alistair_Music_Presentation.
+Additional credits for music can be found in the credits section of the game and in Alistair_Music_Presentation

+## Website
+A presentation website is being hosted live on [Github Pages](https://andreaabellera.github.io/Alistair/)